 - If Snapshots and copy snapshots to a storage unit is selected, NetBackup creates a disk snapshot.
 NetBackup also backs up the client's data to the storage unit that is specified for the policy. - If Snapshots only is selected, the image is not backed up to tape or to other storage.
 NetBackup creates a disk snapshot only.
-Note that this disk snapshot is not considered a replacement for traditional backup. - 12 (SQL Server Intelligent Policy) Add other policy information as follows: - Add database objects to the backup selections list.
-See "Adding database objects to the backup selections list" on page 57. - (Optional) Make changes to any tuning parameters.
-See "About tuning parameters for SQL Server backups" on page 60. - 13 (SQL Server legacy policies) Add other policy information as follows: - Add clients.
-See "Adding clients to a policy" on page 201. - Add batch files to the backup selections list.
-See "Adding batch files to the backup selections list" on page 202. - 14 Click OK to save the policy.
+Note that this disk snapshot is not considered a replacement for traditional backup. - 12 (SQL Server Intelligent Policy) Add other policy information as follows: - (Optional) Select specific filegroups or files that you want to back up.
+By default, NetBackup backs up an entire database.
+See "Adding filegroups or files to the backup selections list" on page 53. - (Optional) Make changes to any tuning parameters.
+See "About tuning parameters for SQL Server backups" on page 56. - 13 (SQL Server legacy policies) Add other policy information as follows: - Add clients.
+See "Adding clients to a policy" on page 196. - Add batch files to the backup selections list.
+See "Adding batch files to the backup selections list" on page 197. - 14 Click OK to save the policy.